-Ulcerative colitis was first identified by two English physicians in 1875.
-However, there were already reports of a disease with the same symptoms as ulcerative colitis years before that.1 Unfortunately, the exact causes behind this condition are still unknown even though it’s been more than a century since it was distinguished from the other gastrointestinal problems.
+Ulcerative colitis was first identified by two English physicians in 1875, although there were already reports of a disease with the same symptoms as ulcerative colitis years before.1 The exact causes behind this condition are still unknown even though it’s been more than a century since it was distinguished from the other gastrointestinal problems.

-What is known, though, is that ulcerative colitis is the most common type of inflammatory bowel disease, affecting around 2 to 14 persons out of a hundred thousand per year.2 The prevalence of this condition gave researchers ample epidemiologic data to observe it, and numerous studies show that ulcerative colitis affects certain subpopulations more than others.3
+What is known, though, is that ulcerative colitis is the most common type of inflammatory bowel disease, with six to 15 new cases diagnosed each year for every 100,000 persons.
+This adds up to about 907,000 people currently living with ulcerative colitis in the U.S.2 The prevalence of this condition gave researchers ample epidemiologic data to observe it, and numerous studies show that ulcerative colitis affects certain subpopulations more than others.3

 Ulcerative Colitis Is Linked to an Overactive Immune Response

 Ulcerative colitis is characterized by an inflammation of the colon and rectum.
-Researchers believe that this is actually triggered by an overreaction of the immune system.
+Researchers believe that this condition is triggered by an overreaction of the immune system.

 It’s important to note that inflammation is the immune system’s way of eliminating foreign invaders, such as bacteria and viruses, and reducing their harmful effects on the body.
 It causes redness, swelling and pain, which eventually go away once the harmful foreign invaders are destroyed.

 In people with ulcerative colitis, the immune system mistakes the food and bacteria inside the large intestine for harmful foreign substances.
 As a result, it produces cytokines (which are chemical messengers that trigger inflammation) and targets the lining of the large intestine.
 This abnormal immune response causes the colon and rectum to become raw and inflamed chronically, which may lead to serious complications over time.4

 Environmental Factors Are One of the Possible Triggers